 How do we know the algorithm will terminate?
 The intuition is as follows.
 We rely on the choice of an instruction to be fair, so that each instruction is eventually considered.
 As long as the analysis is not at a fixed point, some instruction can be analyzed to produce new analysis results.
-If our flow functions are well-behaved (technically, if they are monotone, as discussed in a future lecture) then each time the flow function runs on a given instruction, either the results do not change, or they get more approximate (i.e. they are higher in the lattice).
-The intuition is that later runs of the flow function consider more possible paths through the program and therefore produce a more approximate result which considers all these possibilities.
-If the lattice is of finite height-meaning there are at most a finite number of steps from any place in the lattice going up towards the $\top$ value-then this process must terminate eventually, because the analysis information cannot get any higher.
+If our flow functions are well-behaved (technically, if they are monotone, as we will discuss in a future lecture) then each time the flow function runs on a given instruction, either the results do not change, or they get become more approximate (i.e. they are higher in the lattice).
+Later runs of the flow function consider more possible paths through the program and therefore produce a more approximate result which considers all these possibilities.
+If the lattice is of finite height-meaning there are at most a finite number of steps from any place in the lattice going up towards the $\top$ value-then this process must terminate eventually.
 More concretely: once an abstract value is computed to be $\top$ , it will stay $\top$ no matter how many times the analysis is run.
 The abstraction only flows in one direction.

 Although the simple algorithm above always terminates and results in the correct answer, it is still not always the most efficient.
 Typically, for example, it is beneficial to analyze the program instructions in order, so that results from earlier instructions can be used to update the results of later instructions.
-It is also useful to keep track of a list of instructions for which there has been a change, since the instruction was last analyzed, in the result dataflow information of some predecessor instruction.
-Only those instructions need be analyzed; reanalyzing other instructions is useless since the input has not changed and they will produce the same result as before.
-Kildall captured this intuition with his worklist algorithm, described in pseudocode below:
+It is also useful to keep track of a list of instructions for which there has been a change since the instruction was last analyzed in the result dataflow information of some predecessor.
+Only those instructions need be analyzed; reanalyzing other instructions is useless since their input has not changed.
+Kildall captured this intuition with his worklist algorithm, described in pseudocode as: